zoziha/nnps/README.md

 nnps = { git="https://github.com/zoziha/nnps" }
 ```

+**Note: windows-ifort bug, may use static links to cause problems with allocatable arrays!
+Please use the `/libs:dll` compile option!**

 ### Parallel

 For 2D/3D NNPS, OpenMP is used for parallel acceleration, and parallel threads can be set through the `OMP_NUM_THREADS` environment variable.